QubesOS/qubes-doc/privacy/randomizing-your-MAC-address.md

 ![sys-net Services Pane](/attachment/wiki/QubesScreenshots/r3rc1-sys-net-services.png)

+**Verify it works**

+Go back to your `sys-net` VM terminal, type `ifconfig` and look at the values starting with `ether` such as  `ether 9e:d6:53:02:4b:b6` which should now look different from the previous values.

 Your MAC address should now randomize each time you restart your computer or restart the `sys-net` VM.
-To verify this for sure, go back to your `sys-net` or device VM and type `ifconfig` and look at the values that start with `ether` such as  `ether 9e:d6:53:02:4b:b6` which should now look different.

 ---